-For a creamier texture and a softer taste, you can order an English breakfast tea latte which has about 40mg of caffeine and 150 calories for a grande size.
+For a creamier texture and a softer taste, you can order the English breakfast tea latte which has about 40 mg of caffeine and 150 calories for a grande size.

-This is a secret menu item as it is the hot version of the iced brown sugar oat milk shaken espresso.
+This is a secret menu coffee.
+It is the hot version of the iced brown sugar oat milk shaken espresso.
 It is one of Starbucks’ best drinks when made correctly.

 To order a brown sugar oat milk latte with blonde espresso, ask for a blonde latte with brown sugar syrup and cinnamon powder topping.

 If you prefer less milk and more coffee, order a Blonde Americano with a splash of oat milk, two pumps of brown sugar syrup, and topped with cinnamon powder.

 See other nut milk drinks that you can get at Starbucks.

 Chestnut praline is an underrated holiday flavor that you should get your hands on.
 It tastes like honey nut cheerios or Golden Grahams.
 It’s one of our favorites on Starbucks’ hot coffee menu for the festive season.

 ***Quick Fact: Pralines are creamy sweets made with nuts and sugar.***

 Chestnut Praline latte with nut milk brings out the nutty flavors which is a plus for those who like nuts.
 If you like toffee nut latte, you should probably try chestnut Praline.

 The praline crumbs toppings add to the festive outlook of this delight.
 See other delectable toppings that you should try from Starbucks.